 4. Smart Dash Cam

-Having a dashcam in your car is important in case any road issues arise.
-With a video of the incident, it would be much easier to prove who’s responsible for it, but also protect yourself from false accusations.
+A dashcam in your car is important in case road issues arise.
+With a video of the incident, it would be much easier to prove who’s responsible for it and protect yourself from false accusations.
 Moreover, such footage will help you keep your insurance premiums down with companies such as NZ Youi.
 If you find regular dashboard cameras too pricey for your budget, you should consider installing Smart Dash Cam.
 It’s an app for Android and iPhone that transforms your phone into a dashboard camera.
 It allows you to choose the video resolution based on your phone’s storage, upload videos to YouTube, or record with or without audio.
 You just have to keep track of your storage so not to lose a video you need.
 If that’s no problem, then this app will definitely replace a pricey dashcam, bringing you a peace of mind while on the road.

-This iPhone app offers a big buttoned display, which simplifies certain actions, such as making calls, activating a music player, and checking for places nearby.
+This iPhone app offers a big buttoned display, simplifying certain actions, such as making calls, activating a music player, and checking for nearby places.
 Custom app shortcuts support TuneIn Radio, Audible, Spotify and other apps, removing the need to look at all those small buttons whenever you wish to make an adjustment.
 The app costs $1.99 and it’s a perfect substitute for dashboard systems that newer car models offer as a built-in feature.